 My high school French teacher Josephine Downey was one of those marvelous instructors who took her students far beyond verb conjugation and language lab dialogues.
 We would eat French food, sing French songs, listen to Edith Piaf records and vicariously travel the regions of France through her stories and photos.
 By the time I had completed three years in her classroom, I had mapped out my own dreams of all places French that I wanted to visit one day in Paris and beyond.

 One day happened for many of the places on my long-ago list except Mont Saint-Michel.
 The eleventh century abbey never quite fit into my travel plans, too far from Paris to work as a day trip, an island unto itself along the rugged shores of Normandy.
 But with our Crystal Symphony cruise ship docked in Saint-Malo, I would finally have a chance to journey to the famous Mont, and I was as intrigued as I was when I first learned such a place existed.

-The sky was overcast when we boarded the bus at the Port of Saint-Malo for the hour-long drive.
+The sky was overcast when Herb and I boarded the bus at the Port of Saint-Malo for the hour-long drive.
 As we rode along the countryside, our lovely French guide Claudia talked about being in Finistère, this most western part of France that literally means “end of the earth” in Latin.
 She told us about legends of the area passed down from the Celts and about the Briton language still spoken by 40,000 residents in this part of Brittany.
 It was an interesting talk, but I was having trouble concentrating.
 Like a child going to Disneyland for the first time, I was just too excited!

 And then suddenly in the distance, there it was, shrouded in a hazy backdrop like the mirage of a distant land.
 It was a magical sight and one of those moments I will carry with me for a long time.